Search

 News Release

-WASHINGTON – Federal employees across the country would receive an average 7.4 percent pay increase in 2025 under legislation introduced this week in Congress, a strong sign that lawmakers value the federal workforce and its important contributions to the American public.
-The Federal Adjustment of Income Rates (FAIR) Act is sponsored by Sen. Brian Schatz of ...
+WASHINGTON – Federal employees would receive an average 4.3 percent pay increase next year under legislation introduced today and endorsed by the National Treasury Employees Union.
+Passing the Federal Adjustment of Income Rates (FAIR) Act, sponsored by Sen. Brian Schatz of Hawaii and Rep. Gerry Connolly of Virginia, would be a positive sign that lawmakers ...

 News Release